miketaylr/miketaylr.com-blog/_posts/2019-01-22-everything-is-terrible-keypress-edition.md

 }
 ```

 `KEY_CODE.BACKSPACE` is 46.
 46 is the code for a PERIOD in a keypress event, but the code for BACKSPACE in keydown/keyup events.
-So in Firefox, and Firefox only, it thinks its seeing a backspace and prevents the default action (which is to let the user type the period).
+So in Firefox, and Firefox only, it thinks it's seeing a backspace and prevents the default action (which is to let the user type the period).

 Confluence is especially tricky because they offer a self-hosted version in addition to their cloud-hosted thing.
 Breaking intranet webapps is a non-starter, so we've prevented this set of changes from shipping to release (again).
 And we'll try to come up with some creative hack so we can fix a ton of mobile sites but not break outdated intranet Confluence instances.